determined-ai/determined/docs/integrations/notification/_index.rst

 .. note::

-   If you do not have sufficient permissions to view and create webhooks, consult with a systems admin.
+   If you do not have sufficient permissions to view and create webhooks, consult with a systems administrator.

--  Workspace: You can only select from workspaces you have the permission to create webhook in.
+-  Workspace: Select a workspace where you have permission to create webhooks.
--  Name: Identifier to reference webhook in experiment configuration.
+-  Name: Supply a unique identifier for referencing the webhook in the experiment configuration.
--  URL: Supply the webhook URL.
+-  URL: Enter the webhook URL.
--  Type: Select a type, either ``Default`` or ``Slack``.
-The ``Slack`` type can automatically format message content for better readability on Slack.
+-  Type: Choose either ``Default`` or ``Slack``.
+The ``Slack`` type automatically formats message content for better readability on Slack.
--  Trigger: Select the event you want to monitor, see :ref:`supported-webhook-triggers`.
+-  Trigger: Select the event you want to monitor.
+See the list of supported triggers in the :ref:`supported-webhook-triggers` section.
--  Trigger by: Select whether you want to monitor all experiments within the workspace. ``Custom`` trigger can only be triggered by specific experiments.
+-  Triggered by: Choose whether to monitor all experiments within the workspace.
+For the ``Custom`` option, the trigger applies only to specific experiments.

 .. code::

-   # Here is an example experiment config associated with specific webhooks
+   # Example of an experiment configuration with webhooks

    integrations:
       webhooks: